RamizHida/Pokedex-App/README.md

 # Pokedex-App

-A JavaScript app built with HTML, CSS, and JavaScript, which uses an external API.
+A JavaScript Application that uses the Pokémon API to display a list of pokémon.
+Users can view more details of the pokémon in the provided list if desired.

+## Pokedex's Intended Use
-Choose from a selection of pokemon and get some general information on the pokemon.
-Just click 'Show details' to get the info.
-Scroll down the page for more pokemon selections.
+Choose from a selection of pokemon and get some general information on the pokémon.
+Just click 'Show details' to get the desired info.
+Scroll down the page for more pokémon
+selections.

+### Technologies Used
+JavaScript, HTML, CSS.